cacophony-wj/servitium/README.md

 That's it!
 Your modlist is configured.
 Good luck and may your game-breaking bugs be few in number.

+**If you are playing the optional _Succubus_ Profile:**

+There are a few extra steps to set up your CUSTOMIZED "Succubus Form."
+You can find those [here.](https://github.com/cacophony-wj/servitium/blob/main/Succubus-Form.md)

 ## FINAL NOTES

 When you reach your first exterior world location, you will be prompted to enable _Survival Mode_.
 This mod disables fast travel and requires eating, drinking, and staying warm to survive.
 The option can be changed later in the default "Gameplay" settings of _Skyrim_.